EIN: 04-2393061 · FAIRHAVEN, MA · Data spans: TY2020–TY2024

 No individual compensation reported for this organization in the most recent filing.

-This is the norm for volunteer-run sailing clubs.
-Part VII still exists in the filing — it simply shows $0 compensation for all listed officers and directors, meaning this club is led entirely by unpaid volunteers.
-When you see compensation appear here in other organizations, it marks a meaningful transition: the club has grown to the point where professional management was hired.
-The largest clubs in this corpus — those above $3M in revenue — are the most likely to have paid executive staff.
+Most volunteer-run sailing clubs report $0 officer compensation.
+Part VII still exists in the filing — it lists officers and directors with $0 reportable compensation, meaning this club is led by unpaid volunteers.
+When compensation appears in other filings, it marks a transition: the organization has grown to the point where professional management was engaged.

 Independent Compensation Consultant